top of page

 Share this post with anyone who might like to read it!

-If you'd like to work with me please take a look around my website for more information about my services and wellness program.
-I offer complementary 15 minute “meet and greet” consultations via phone, text or online chat.
-You can get in touch by calling (360) 207-4325 or book online.
+If you'd like to work with me please take a look around my website for more information about my services.
+I offer complementary 30 minute Meet & Greet phone calls, which can be booked online.

 In health,